 - Perform training

 The m-panel can be fully customized and applied in any thematic area as a surveillance system or as a tool for regular programme monitoring.

-- Cost Effectiveness: Apart from the process of setting up the panel of participants, the cost of actually collecting the information itself is relatively small and will diminish over time.
+- Cost Effectiveness: Apart from setting up the panel of participants, the cost of collecting the information is relatively small.

-- Flexibility: Reporting forms are easily updated or changed.
-The panel itself can be small or large and can run for a short or longer period of time.
+- Flexibility: The panel can be small or large and run for a short or longer period.

 - Speed: Reporting can be carried out in ‘real time’ with the help of dashboards.

-- Good Coverage: The system can be set up in any area with mobile phone coverage, which in most countries includes both urban and, increasingly, rural areas.
+- Good Coverage: The system can be set up in any area with mobile phone coverage.

-Rapid Asia was commissioned by a leading aid agency to set up a mobile phone panel (m-panel®) in the Philippines to monitor the launch of a new H1N1 vaccine.
+A leading aid agency commissioned Rapid Asia to set up a mobile phone panel (m-panel®) in the Philippines to monitor the launch of a new H1N1 vaccine.
 Some 50 healthcare workers (HCWs), mostly women from different clinics in Manila, were recruited to participate in the panel.